 STAGE ONE: Denial.

 Mike and I arrived at a Walmart that almost certainly exceeded its maximum occupancy.
 A sea of cars greeted us in the parking lot, followed by a sea of frustrated faces perched paradoxically above jingly Christmas sweaters inside the store.

 We combed the aisles for raisins before finally locating them in the baking aisle and finding that the shelf had been — there’s really no other way to describe it — ransacked.
-Like, tiny ninja elves had climbs all over it and kicked packages around in a game of tiny ninja elf football.
+Like, tiny ninja elves had climbed all over it and kicked packages around in a game of tiny ninja elf football.
 I glanced over the mess.
 No golden raisins in sight.
 Mike shrugged and, just like a man, offered, “Guess they don’t have any.”

 I was obviously the more sane of the two of us.
 “THEY HAVE TO HAVE THEM,” I replied, shuffling through every single box.
 No golden raisins.

 I argued with the reality staring me in the face: “ALL GROCERY STORES HAVE THEM.”
-I shuffled through every single package box a second time.
+I shuffled through every single box a second time.